 What’s the hardest thing about being a VA?

-I think one of the hardest things when you are just getting started is to establish exactly what you can help people with.
+I think one of the hardest things when you’re just getting started, is to establish exactly what you can help people with.
 People that class themselves as Virtual Assistants can do all manner of things and it’s very dependant on the skills you have and who you plan to work with.

 A barrister needing a bit of record keeping and minute taking support needs totally different skills to a photographer who may want someone with strong creative and techie skills.
 It’s a bit of an experiment when you are first getting started but the quicker you can establish a niche for yourself, the easier it will be the provide tailored support to these individuals.